BayAreaMetro/travel-model-one/model-files/scripts/metrics/Readme.md

 Bus operating costs are calculated by [bus_opcost.py](https://github.com/MetropolitanTransportationCommission/travel-model-one/blob/v05_sgr/model-files/scripts/metrics/bus_opcost.py), which joins roadway attributes to link-based transit assignment data, and tallies up the VMT the associated costs with that VMT (from repair & maintenance and fuel expenditure).

+**Note:** This is different from previous versions of Cobra, where auto operating cost came directly from VMT.
+The change is due to the fact that TM1 was updated to have operating costs be link-based, in order to include pavement quality effects.

 #### Auto Trips